27 Best Types of Mint Varieties to Grow in Garden and Containers

 USDA Zones: 6-9

-Another unique variety from the mint family mainly because of the fragrant leaves and colorful blossoms with a very intense minty flavor that’s similar to spearmint.
-Hart’s Pennyroyal is widely used to season fish, meats, and other culinary uses besides the popular teas and beverages.
+Another unique variety from the mint family, Hart’s Pennyroyal is mainly known for its fragrant leaves and colorful blossoms, which have a very intense minty flavor similar to spearmint.
+It is widely used to season fish, meats, and other culinary items besides the popular teas and beverages.

 20. American Wild Mint